GenomicsAotearoa/metagenomics_summer_school/materials/day3/ex13_gene_annotation_part2.md

 ##### Interpreting the taxonomy view

-**MEGAN** will extract taxonomy information from the annotations to build up a taxonomic overview of our MAG.
+`MEGAN` will extract taxonomy information from the annotations to build up a taxonomic overview of our MAG.
 For each protein, taxonomy is assigned using the Lowest Common Ancestor (LCA) method, for which each protein is assigned the consensus taxonomy of its annotations.

 You can view how many genes are assigned at least node of the taxonomy tree by clicking on them.

 ![](https://github.com/GenomicsAotearoa/metagenomics_summer_school/blob/master/materials/figures/ex13_node_assignment.PNG)

 Depending on the node you click, you will see either one or two numbers reported.
-The 'Ass' number is the number of genes assigned at this rank specifically.
+The **Ass** number is the number of genes assigned at this rank specifically.
 In the screenshot above, this means that there are 64 genes in the MAG that cannot be reliably classified deeper than to the phylum Cyanobacteria.
-The 'Sum' number refers to all genes assigned to this node, including all subordinate nodes.
+The **Sum** number refers to all genes assigned to this node, including all subordinate nodes.
 We can expand this node by right-clicking and selecting the 'Uncollapse' option.

 ![](https://github.com/GenomicsAotearoa/metagenomics_summer_school/blob/master/materials/figures/ex13_expand_node.png)